iMovR Energize Standing Desk Review

 An Introduction to the iMovR Energize

-The iMovR Energize desk line was launched to take on the flurry of cheaply-made Asian-imports flooding the market.
+The iMovR Energize desk line was launched to take on the flurry of cheaply-made imports flooding the market.
 It's part of the Freedom Line, a series of high-performing all-American-made desks that succeeded their UpStage line.
-While the latter desks utilized the high-quality, yet Asian-sourced UpStage base - and received 5-star reviews on Amazon and elsewhere - the newer Freedom desks employ a premium-quality American-made base at a price that's competitive with imports.
+While the latter desks utilized the high-quality, albeit imported UpStage base - and received 5-star reviews on Amazon and elsewhere - the newer Freedom desks employ a premium-quality American-made base at a price that's competitive with imports.
 The Energize desk is more affordable and more customizable than iMovR's line of premium Lander desks, which feature higher specs and other unique features.

 "The Most Configurable Standing Desk in the World"